lhdbkul/Omeka-S-module-EasyAdmin/README.md

 Allow to get the previous or the next resources, that simplifies browsing like in Omeka Classic.

+### Settings filter and navigation

+On main settings and site settings pages, a live filter and a section navigation can be added: filter fields by label or value, jump to a section, and restrict to modified, default or unknown values, or to text or non-text fields.
+The known core defaults are used to flag each field as default or modified; fields whose default is not declared (mostly settings of modules that do not declare theirs) stay unknown.
+It can be enabled with the button "Enable filters" in main settings page.

+### Security and privacy

+An audit lists the security and privacy weaknesses of the install: sensitive directories of "files/" reachable from the web, executable php files, and possible user or private data leaks.
+It can add a ".htaccess" that denies direct web access to the sensitive directories, indicating the module each directory belongs to.
+The protection is also applied on upgrade.
+Directories owned by a feature that serves files directly (for example the "zip" directory of modules Derivative Media and Zip) are excluded.

 ### Checks and fixes

 Go to the menu "Bulk Check", select your process, set your options if needed,